mvianello94/iot-data-platform-simulator/README.md

 - Apache Iceberg on MinIO as the Data Lake
 - OpenSearch for indexing and search
 - Grafana for data visualization
-- Optional: Apache Flink for real-time alerting and advanced stream processing

 Everything is orchestrated using Docker Compose to be easily run locally while reflecting a cloud-native architecture.